mrtztg/k8s-notes/README.md

     - Then build the code with `go build -o sample-controller .`
     - We can run it using `./sample-controller -kubeconfig=$HOME/.kube/config`, but the better way is containerise it as Docker, and deploy as a Pod to kubernetes

+- 2 additional concepts:
+  - Operators: These are special programs that help manage complex applications on Kubernetes.
+They use CRDs (to define custom resources) and custom controllers (to watch and act on those resources).
+Think of an operator as a helper that watches over your application and fixes issues automatically.
+  - Operator Frameworks: These provide ready-made tools, libraries, and guidelines to create these helpers (operators) without starting from scratch.
+They simplify tasks like setting up the operator, testing it, and deploying it on Kubernetes.
+  - You can find tons of Operators from [Here](https://operatorhub.io/)

+- Note about the exam: Only learn CRD creation.

+# Storage
+**Understanding Storage in Docker**
+- We can 2 concept in Docker:
+  - Storage Drivers
+  - Volume Drivers Plugins

 # Additional Commands

 - Get all running components in groups: `kubectl get all`